umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-from-8-to-latest.md

 ## Video Tutorial

 {% hint style="warning" %}
 The video below shows how to complete the upgrade on an Umbraco Cloud project.
-Most of the process is the same, however, the video does contain several Cloud-specific elements.
+Most of the process is the same, however, the video does contain some Cloud-specific elements.
 {% endhint %}

 {% embed url="https://www.youtube-nocookie.com/embed/wD9SGeRQR7o" %}